Aquabbas/WhatToWear/README.md

 6. Deployment and Hosting:
    - Select a hosting platform or server to deploy your web application, such as Heroku, AWS, or Azure.
    - Configure the deployment environment and ensure all necessary dependencies are included.
-   - Set up appropriate security measures and configurations to protect user data and ensure secure communication with the WeatherKit API.
+   - Set up appropriate security measures and configurations to protect user data and ensure secure communication with the Visual Crossing API.

 7. Third-Party Libraries and Tools:
-   - Explore and utilize relevant Python libraries for web development, such as Django or Flask for the backend, and libraries like requests for making HTTP requests to the WeatherKit API.
+   - Explore and utilize relevant Python libraries for web development, such as Django or Flask for the backend, and libraries like requests for making HTTP requests to the Visual Crossing API.
    - Leverage React libraries and tools for frontend development, such as Axios for making API calls to the backend.
    - Consider additional libraries or tools for UI components, data visualization, or styling to enhance the user experience.